AMID Logo E-BAY Logo

 3. Destination charges

-Avoiding common mistakes when shipping motor vehicles from the USA
+Avoiding common mistakes when shipping motor vehicles

 A. Original titles for cars shipped from the USA must be furnished at the destination